 - Each passenger is limited to one piece of luggage of maximum 20 kilos and one carry-on bag.

-- There are child seats for infants and children available.
+- Child seats for infants and children are available.

 Going by cab to Prague from the airport is an easy way to get to the center, but it is more expensive than a shuttle service and there is some risk that they will not take the fastest way.
-Also, you should know that many of the cab drivers do not usually speak English.
-In case you decide on a cab, make sure you choose the official service associated with Vaclav Havel airport, as they have a fixed rate for the trip.
+Also, you should know that many of the cab drivers do not usually speak English or Spanish.
+In case you decide to take a cab, make sure you choose the official service associated with Vaclav Havel airport, as they have a fixed rate for the trip.

 Uber is legal and operates in the Czech Republic and Prague, so it's a good option to travel comfortably from the airport to your hotel in the city center.
-The only downside is that you'll have to connect to the Airport WiFi and it's not always reliable, or use a prepaid card with data.
+The only downside is that you will have to connect to the airport WiFi and it is not always reliable, or use a prepaid card with data.

 Bus + Metro

-The best combination, if you are heading downtown, is to get on the bus 119 and get off at the last stop, Nadrazi Veleslavin, and take the metro line A to the station closest to your hotel.
+The best combination, if you are heading to the center, is to get on bus 119 and get off at the last stop, Nadrazi Veleslavin, and take the metro line A to the station closest to your hotel.
 With this option, it will take you about 50 minutes to get to the metro station.